MatthewSamson/masters_thesis/README.md

 # Training
 Includes code that trains the SOM models based on the required data.
 After training, the weights are stored.
 Then SOM mappings are generated and they are also stored.
-SOM code is taken from the forked Minisom repository credited to .
-However a number of bugs in the training and parameter update algorithms were discovered which were then fixed.
+SOM code is taken from the forked Minisom repository credited to JustGlowing.
+However in scaling the SOM, a number of bugs in the training and parameter update algorithms were discovered and these were then fixed by me.

 # Mapping
 Includes code that creates customized labels to be applied to the trained SOM mappings that have already been stored.